 - Of those 13 districts earning Level 3 sanctions, only two exceeded the 2018 Missouri per-pupil expenditure average.
 The remaining 26 school districts all are currently spending less than the state average per pupil.
 While not conclusive, these data suggest there is a correlation between the amount of funding school districts receive and student achievement.

 A well-educated society is essential to a healthy, thriving culture.
 Without a solid educational foundation our skilled workforce will diminish, and entrepreneurs will look elsewhere.
 Our pool of thought-leaders and problem solvers will decrease, and over time the strength of our nation will be challenged.

-Given the important role that our public schools have played in our nation’s success, it is imperative that we continue to recognize the need to fully fund them.
-School officials should not be forced into making tough choices that could jeopardize learning.
+Given the important role that our public schools have played in our nation’s success, it’s imperative that we continue to recognize the need to fully fund them.
+School officials shouldn’t be forced into making tough choices that could jeopardize learning.
 Every single student in the United States deserves an educational experience that is second to none, regardless of the color of his skin, the native language spoken in her home, or the zip code in which they live.
 Every.
 Single.
 Student.

 About the Author: Dr. Roberta Ross-Fisher has expertise in educator preparation, accreditation, online teaching & learning, and competency-based education.
 A former public school teacher and college administrator, Roberta is now a freelance writer and educational consultant.